Hint

 @Call Annotation

-Marks an interface method and accepts a string or string array that represents a stored procedure invocation.
+Marks an interface method to execute a stored procedure call.

 info